 Preparation is everything.
 All of your hard work so far can go out the window if you don’t determine what you’re going to talk about.

-Now, that almost entirely depends on what the interview questions will be.
+Above all, that depends on what the interview questions will be!

 There’s no way of knowing exactly what you’ll get asked.
 But we’ve put together a few common questions that get asked of prospective childcare practitioners.